Best St Augustine Hotels, Interesting Inns and Fantastic Vacation Rentals

 Historic Hotels around Saint Augustine

-If there’s one thing cool about old cities, it’s that they have some unique accommodations.
-Saint Augustine has some nifty hotels and inns directly in the historic district.
+If there’s one thing cool about old cities, it’s that they have some unique accommodations, particularly around the historic district.
+Saint Augustine has some nifty hotels and inns directly in the historic downtown and around Lions Bridge.
 And if you want a bonus historic hotel recommendation, we’ve got one below that’s just north in Jacksonville Beach.
 Check ’em out!

 St George Inn at the City Gates